nigelredding/act65.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-published: true
 ---

 # About me

 Hey, my name is Alex.
-When I am not getting distracted by life I like thinking about thinking, learning to learn, languages for languages, explaining explanation, science on science, solving problem-solving, and problem-solving problems, and all that meta stuff I wish I were better at.
+When I am not getting distracted from my distractions I like thinking about thinking, learning to learn, languages for languages, explaining explanation, science on science, solving problem-solving, and problem-solving problems, and all that meta stuff I wish I were better at.
 I also like thinking about which problems are important and why.

 # About this blog